 Today, the vast majority of the land within the Grand Prairie Division is under private ownership and devoted to row crops or development.
 To date, roughly only .001% of original prairie remains in the state.
 Many of these remnants can be located at various Grand Prairie Friends preserves.

-GPF was formed in 1984, when a group of citizens joined together with the motivation to purchase and protect the Shortline Railroad Prairie, a 6-acre remnant prairie along an abandoned railroad right-of-way in Champaign County.
-Grand Prairie Friends now owns over 1, 060 acres across east-central Illinois in Champaign, Coles, Iroquois, Shelby and Vermilion counties.
+GPF was formed in 1984, when a group of citizens joined together with the motivation to protect the Shortline Railroad Prairie, a 6-acre remnant prairie along an abandoned railroad right-of-way in Champaign County.
+GPF Leaders, Wendy Garrison and Rich Raspet, donated the funds needed to purchase this first property, and thus begin the legacy of land acquisition for this great organization.
+Grand Prairie Friends now owns over 1,060 acres across east-central Illinois in Champaign, Coles, Iroquois, Shelby and Vermilion counties.
 GPF relies on our member donations, along with grant opportunities to purchase and preserve these lands.
 Specifically, the Illinois Clean Energy Community Foundation, The Lumpkin Family Foundation, The Conservation Fund and Grand Victoria Foundation have preserved many of GPF’s natural areas.

 The majority of Grand Prairie Friends preserves are registered or designation as either nature preserves or land & water reserves through the Illinois Nature Preserve Commission.
 This provides an additional commitment for Grand Prairie Friends to maintain our high standards of restoration, management and land-use on preserve sites.